bmodha/CipherAudit/README.md

 - Use `--no-color` flag if your terminal doesn't support colors
 - Colors are automatically disabled when output is piped to a file

-## License

-This tool is part of the Pentest-visualizer project.

 ## Contributing